blackberry/Cascades-Samples/twittertimeline/README.md

 It access the Twitter API to display a list of tweets.

 In this sample you will learn
--how to make HTTP calls to REST API
+- Make HTTP calls to REST API
--how to parse JSON responses using JsonDataAccess class -How to use a ListView with a StandardListItem
+- Parse JSON responses using JsonDataAccess class
+- Use a ListView with a StandardListItem
--How to use a ListView with a customized ListItemProvider
+- Use a ListView with a customized ListItemProvider